Frequently asked questions about family immigration

 Who can be granted an entry visa (D-visa) before they have received an answer to their application?

-You can apply for this kind of visa if you belong to one of the following groups
+You can apply for an entry visa if you are:

-- spouses of Nordic nationals who have lived in Norway for the past three years, and their joint children
+- the spouse of a Nordic national who has lived in Norway for the past three years, or a joint child of this couple

-- spouses of foreign nationals with a residence permit as skilled workers with an employer in Norway and their joint children
+- the spouse of a foreign national who has a residence permit as a skilled worker with an employer in Norway, or the joint child of this couple

-- spouses of foreign nationals who have an individual permit to work in a group, and their joint children
+- the spouse of a foreign national who has an individual permit to work in a group, or a joint child of this couple

-To be granted an entry visa, it must be probable that your application for family immigration will be granted.
-Among other things, this means that you must meet all the requirements for a family immigration permit and you must have submitted all the documents on the checklist.
+To be granted an entry visa, it must be beyond doubt that your application for family immigration is going to be approved.
+This means, for example, that you must meet all the requirements for a family immigration permit and that you have submitted all the documents on the checklist.

-Please note that you can not apply for such an entry visa (D-visa) from countries where another country’s embassy represents Norway in immigration matters.
+Please note that it is not possible to apply for an entry visa (D-visa) from within a country where another country’s embassy represents Norway in immigration matters.

 How to apply for an entry visa

-- Submit an application for a visitor visa, but write in the application that you wish to be granted an entry visa (D-visa).
+- Using an application for a visitor visa, write in the application that you wish to be granted an entry visa (D-visa).

-- If you haven't already submitted your application for family immigration, you must now submit all the documents on the relevant checklist for family immigration.
-You must also submit the reference person's three last pay slips and their last tax settlement.
+- If you have not previously submitted your application for family immigration, you must at this time submit all the documents on the relevant checklist for family immigration.
+You must also submit your reference person's three last pay slips and their most recent tax settlement (skatteoppgjør).

 - The embassy will consider your application for an entry visa.
 If your application is rejected, you can submit a written appeal to the embassy.
-The embassy will consider your application again.
-If they do not grant it, they will send it to UDI.
-UDI will consider the application again, and either reject or approve it.
+The embassy will consider your application once again.
+If they do not grant you a visa, they will send the application to UDI.
+UDI will reassess your application and either reject or approve it.

 -